Shigellosis Compensation Claims

 Around 1,800 cases of shigellosis are reported to the Health Protection Agency each year.
 This number represents the number of patients who are diagnosed with shigellosis via a stool test after visiting their GP.
 It is thought that most cases of shigellosis are not reported to a doctor so this figure may represent only a fraction of the actual number of people infected with the shigella bacteria.

-Holidaymakers who are diagnosed with shigella dysentery may be entitled to make a claim against their tour operator.
+If you are diagnosed with shigella dysentery on holiday, or after a holiday, you may be entitled to make a claim against your tour operator.

 What is shigellosis?